Word & Image Department

 Contact us online

-Word & image department collecting
+Word & Image department collecting

-The National Art Library (NAL) (including the Archive of Art and Design) together with the Museum Archives, and the Prints, Drawings, and Paintings Department were merged in 2001 to form the Word & Image Department (WID).
+The National Art Library (NAL) (including the Archive of Art and Design) together with the Museum Archives, and the Prints, Drawings, Paintings and Photographs Department were merged in 2001 to form the Word & Image Department (WID).
 The merged Department’s collections encompass a wide range of Museum objects and literature on all the subjects covered by the Museum's collections: more than two million items overall.

 The NAL’s collections began with the Schools of Design set up at Somerset House in 1837 to help improve the teaching of design.
 They moved to Marlborough House in 1852 and into the current suite of Reading Rooms on their completion in 1884 after occupying various locations in the Museum at South Kensington.
 The title ‘National Art Library’ first appeared around 1860 in the Universal catalogue of books on art, an early expression of the Library’s ambition to provide a national centre for art documentation.